oracle/terraform-ceph-installer/README.md

 It consists of a set of Terraform scripts and modules, bash scripts, and example configurations that can be used to provision and configure the resources needed to run a Ceph Storage Cluster on OCI.

-Using the scripts in this repository, you can streamline and/or replicate your Ceph deployment in Oracle Cloud Infrastructure (OCI).

 ## Ceph Cluster Configuration Overview

-A typical Ceph Cluster includes multiple virtual or bare metal machines, referred to as nodes, serving one (or more) of the following:
+A typical Ceph Cluster includes multiple virtual or bare metal machines, referred to as nodes, serving the role of one (or more) of the following:
 - Deployer - for installing Ceph on all other nodes
-- Monitors - for maintaining the maps of the cluster state and  authentication
+- Monitor - for maintaining the maps of the cluster state and  authentication - typically 2 or 3 for high availability
-- Managers - for keeping track of the cluster state and exposing the cluster information
+- Manager - for keeping track of the cluster state and exposing the cluster information
-- Object Storage Daemons (OSDs) - for storing and handling data
+- Object Storage Daemon (OSDs) - for storing and handling data - typically many of them for redundency
 - Metadata Server (MDS) - for storing metadata on behalf of the Ceph Filesystem

-Deploying Ceph includes creating infrastructure resources (e.g., compute, network, storage), setting them up for Ceph installation, installing various packages on all machines, and finally configuring and deploying the cluster.
+Deploying Ceph involves creating infrastructure resources (e.g., compute, network, storage), setting them up for Ceph installation, installing various packages on all machines, and finally configuring and deploying the cluster.
 This requires a fair bit of knowledge about OCI and Ceph.
 Carrying out the entire process manually is tedious and error prone.

 However, by using the sctipts in this repository, you can create the necessary infrastructure resources and deploy a Ceph cluster using those resources.